 Once you purchase your condo, it’s tempting to imagine happily ever after—at least, until reality knocks on your door in the form of Homeowners’ Association fees.
 But there’s no need to stress; you can still lay back and enjoy condo living with the right mindset and understanding of how the system works.
-After all, aside from the usual concerns about lease, association dues are just part of common condo fees that new condo owners must know.
+After all, aside from the usual concerns about lease based on the rental law in the Philippines, association dues are just part of common condo fees that new condo owners must know.

 The first step to coming to terms with HOA fees is to understand that it’s not just about condominium rules.
 In fact, being committed to these fees has its own perks!
 Keeping that in mind, it’s much easier to have a positive mindset about the HOA fees.
 To put this positive mindset into action, it’s also important to have a basic understanding of how they work, so read up to learn about how Homeowners’ Association fees make up an optimum condo experience.